-The ePublication contains photos and cartoons illustrating key events and players, as well as audio archives and extracts from memoirs.
+The subject file contains photos and cartoons illustrating key events and players, as well as audio archives and extracts from memoirs.

 The resources were selected on the basis of the following criteria:

-relevance of the content of the resources to the general question addressed in the ePublication and the various topics covered;
+relevance of the content of the resources to the general question addressed in the subject file and the various topics covered;

 reliability of sources;